talazad0/talazad0/README.md

 I am a junior full stack developer, living in London, England.

-- 🔭 I’m currently working on a step tracker including the ability to set daily goals
+- 🔭 I’m currently working on a Movie review platform to search and leave reviews for movies
 - 🌱 I’m currently working on improving my JavaScript and other multi use programming languages